Vegetable Guide

 We recommend the following cooking method:

-- Take clay pot or a suitable pan.
+- Take a clay pot or a suitable pan.

 - Roast cumin seeds in a pan.